warts Treatment

 heading bottom

-Not in most cases, unfortunately.
-Even with cryosurgery and surgical treatments that immediately destroy existing warts, many patients develop new warts after treatment.
-This occurs because the viruses that cause the warts can live under the surface of the skin, allowing the skin to appear normal for up to six months or longer before another wart develops.
+Unfortunately, not in most cases.
+Even with cryosurgery and surgical treatments that immediately eliminate existing warts, many patients still develop new warts afterward.
+This happens because the viruses that cause warts can hide under the skin’s surface, allowing it to look normal for up to six months or longer before another wart appears.

-Sometimes new warts develop so rapidly that office treatment would be quite uncomfortable if all were removed at the same time.
-In these situations, a second, and occasionally third outpatient surgical visit may be recommended.
+Consequently, as new warts form, practitioners treat them in the dermatologist’s office using cryosurgery, especially as they become smaller and less numerous.
+However, sometimes new warts develop so quickly that office treatment would be uncomfortable if all were removed at once.
+In such cases, a second and occasionally a third outpatient surgical visit may be necessary.

-Follow-up visits are necessary for some months after the last wart is observed to be certain that no more warts occur from viruses living in the cells of skin.
+In general, follow-up visits are essential for several months after the last wart appears to ensure that no more warts develop from viruses residing in the skin cells.

 w3